-Your “Check Engine Light” comes on – What should you do?
+Your “Check Engine Light” comes on in Colorado Springs – What should you do?

 How should you handle a problem regarding a Check Engine Light in Colorado Springs?
 Your “Check Engine Light” is different from your “Maintenance Required Light” (which tells you that you are due for an oil change or recommended maintenance service).
 When your “Check Engine Light” comes on, do not ignore it – your vehicle system’s computer is telling you that it needs attention soon!
 It may be a simple repair, such as a loose gas cap, or something more complex.
 However, in order to make sure that you do not damage to your engine or other vital components, have your vehicle computer codes read as soon as possible.